-- If the hybrid service uses directory data collected by Websense Directory Agent to identify users, you can either configure the hybrid service to automatically create a hybrid logon password for all user accounts sent by Directory Agent (see Send user and group data to the hybrid service, page 208), or you can have users request their own password the first time they connect to the hybrid service from outside a filtered location (see Off-site user self-registration, page 226). - If your organization does not use directory data collected by Directory Agent to identify users connecting to the hybrid service, you can let users self-register for the service.
-See Configure user access to the hybrid service, page 202. - Once you have established an identification policy for off-site users, mark Enable off-site users on the Settings > Hybrid Configuration > User Access page in the Web module of the TRITON Manager.
+- If the hybrid service uses directory data collected by Websense Directory Agent to identify users, you can either configure the hybrid service to automatically create a hybrid logon password for all user accounts sent by Directory Agent (see Send user and group data to the hybrid service, page 209), or you can have users request their own password the first time they connect to the hybrid service from outside a filtered location (see Off-site user self-registration, page 228). - If your organization does not use directory data collected by Directory Agent to identify users connecting to the hybrid service, you can let users self-register for the service.
+See Configure user access to the hybrid service, page 202. - Once you have established an identification policy for off-site users, mark Enable the hybrid service off-site users on the Settings > Hybrid Configuration > User Access page in the Web module of the TRITON Manager.
+See Configure user access to the hybrid service, page 202. - Select Route traffic based on end users' egress IP on the Settings > Hybrid Configuration > User Access to re-route your web traffic to data centers based on the location of the end user, rather than your DNS.
 See Configure user access to the hybrid service, page 202.